lambda-dom/class_revisions/class_revisions/components/ranger_hlas/docs/readme.md

-As with the Paladin class, we borrow heavily from Refinements.
+As with the Paladin class, we borrow heavily from Refinements, and the motivation is pretty much the same: give them some lore-appropriate oomph to compete with likes of Fighter + Mage and Bard.

 ### B. 1.
 HLA's.